trevorsandy/lpub3d/mainApp/docs/README.txt

 -Fix: When a CALLOUT allocation is changed, if you right-click a model in the callout and not the callout itself, the ALLOC meta is placed after the CALLOUT END and has no effect - meta appended but should be inserted (r650)
 -Fix: Converting an assembly to a part results in a parse error when there are spaces in the file name (r649)
 -Fix: If a divided STEP GROUP allocation is changed from vertical (Display as columns - default) to horizontal (Display as rows), selecting again Display as columns has no effect - meta appended but should be replaced (r648)
--Fix: When the "Redraw" icon is clicked on the LDraw File Editor window, the file editor resizes to 255x190 pixels (r647)
+-Fix: When the Redraw icon is clicked on the LDraw File Editor window, the file editor resizes to 255x190 pixels (r647)
 -Fix: Split BOM duplicates one part onto current and subsequent BOM pages (r646)
 -Fix: Inserting a front cover page when the current first page is a multi step page (r645)
 -Fix: Bug when using callouts in Multistep sequences.
 When you place your callout right from assembly, it appears on the left side.
 When you place your callout bottom, it appears on the top. (r643)
--Fix: wrong text when you export to PNG the window title says "Print to pdf" (r638)
+-Fix: wrong text when you export to PNG the window title says Print to pdf (r638)
 -Fix: When publishing instructions with the option 0 LPUB PAGE BACKGROUND TRANSPARENT a drop shadow layer was added (r637)
 -Fix: Remove -w1 from default ldglite parms (r629)
 -Fix: Periodic multi-step crash - 3DViewer image file line number mismatch (r628)